thejournalwriter/linked-blog-starter-md/neovim time/neovim and vim shortcuts.md

 #### Visual mode
 - Position the cursor, then press `V` to begin selecting text
 - Press `Y` to yank (copy), will also exit visual mode
-- Switch to command mode while having selected text
+- Switch to command mode while having selected text to process it

 ---